-Connect and team up with other members of the LGBTQ community to tackle an adventure of a lifetime in the misty mountains of Western North Carolina.
+Join other members of the LGBTQ+ community for an adventure in the misty mountains of Western North Carolina.

-The Blue Ridge Mountains are some of the oldest in the world and are home to hundreds of waterfalls, diverse flora and fauna, over a million acres of national forest, park and public land, unique rock formations and the highest peaks in the Eastern United States.
-All of these dramatic landscapes create the perfect backdrop for this backpacking and rock climbing course.
+The Blue Ridge Mountains are some of the oldest in the world.
+They are home to hundreds of waterfalls, diverse flora, and fauna, over a million acres of national forest, unique rock formations, and the highest peaks in the Eastern United States.
+These dramatic landscapes create the perfect backdrop for this backpacking and rock climbing course.

 On this journey, your crew will backpack through temperate rainforests and wildflower fields, test your communication skills while learning to rock climb, discover new leadership skills using a map and compass, and foster community as you make meals and set up camp under the stars each night.

-Students should also expect a progression of activities to initiate personal growth and conversation about shared experiences as LGBTQ youth.
-We will spend time having guided discussions surrounding LGBTQ topics, as well as individual reflection, while embracing the affirming and healing powers of the wilderness.
+Students can expect a progression of activities to initiate personal growth and conversation about shared experiences as LGBTQ+ youth.
+We will spend time having guided discussions surrounding LGBTQ+ topics and opportunities for individual reflection while embracing nature's affirming and healing powers.

 Build skills, form connections: Learn and practice wilderness, teamwork and leadership skills.
 Find connections with your crewmates based on support and respect (and fun too!), and in the thick of challenges, discover there is more in you than you know.